rojomisin/chef-play/README.md

 not provided.
 Not needed if source is a directory.
 * `user` - User to run service as.
 Default `play`.
 * `args` - Array of additional configuration arguments.
 Default `[]`.
-* `config_variables` - Hash of application configuration variables required by .erb template.
+* `conf_variables` - Hash of application configuration variables required by .erb template.
 Default `{}`.
-* `config_template` - Path to configuration template.
+* `conf_template` - Path to configuration template.
 Path can be relative, or if the template file is outside dist path, absolute.
 If set to nil, no template processing will occur.
 Default `conf/application.conf.erb`.
-* `config_path` - Path to application configuration file.
+* `conf_path` - Path to application configuration file.
 Path can be relative, or if the config file is outside standalone distribution, absolute.
 Default `conf/application.conf`.
 * `pid_dir` - The pid directory.
 Default `/var/run/play`.